 - The process of sourcing materials was a joy during the ten days.
 My mind was always “ON.”

-What experiences I wanted to provide to the audience:
+What experiences I want to provide to the audience:

 I imagine that the audience would use a spare monitor or mobile device like an iPad.
 They click on one of the videos, put it on full screen, then leave it aside.
 Then they do their own stuff – cooking, watching a movie, cleaning, doing work out or just wandering their mind around.
 They would occasionally check on the video, for a few seconds or a couple minutes when they, for example, walk around and happen to pass by the playing device.
 They check on the progress of my empty to full, then have a sense of time passing.
 My action is there, like people used to put radios on, just as a background sound, just act as a kind of accompany, it can be there, but not necessary – through my action, I seek for low-attachment interaction with the audience – what I do or how I do the action is only important to myself but not something important to the audience, it suppose to be unimportant – there is no big surprise – you know what’s coming!
 It’s also like the clock on the wall, here and there, you check on time.